mozilla/glean/README.md

 ---

-**Note: This new approach for Glean is currently in development and not yet ready for use.
+**Note: This new approach for the Glean SDK is currently in development and not yet ready for use.
-The working and supported library is [Glean in android-components][glean-ac].**
+The working and supported library is the [Glean SDK in android-components][glean-ac].**

 ---